 "If you get a text from an unknown number claiming to be your boss and telling you to buy a bunch of Apple gift cards with your company card, you should be immediately suspicious," says Monroe.
 "People need to be more wary of out-of-the-blue requests and be confident enough to verify odd requests from others."

-For businesses that need a security boost against identity theft and other cyberattacks, Bit-Wizards is here to help.
+If your business needs a security boost against identity theft attempts and other major cyberattacks, Bit-Wizards is here to help.
 Our Managed IT Services (MITS) team offers a comprehensive approach to security so you can focus on your business and your employees.
-While hackers work hard, we work harder to protect your information and enable your business to be more adaptable, efficient, and resilient.
+Hackers work hard, but we work harder to protect your information and enable your business to be more adaptable, efficient, and resilient.

 Ready to strengthen your company's IT and cybersecurity?
 Contact us today.